apache/tvm/docs/dev/index.rst

 - A record format for storing program benchmark results for cost model construction.
 - A set of search policies over program transformations.

 Automated program optimization is still an active research field.
-As a result, we have attempted to modularize the design so that researchers may quickly modify a component or apply their own algorithms via the Python bindings. customize the search and plugin their algorithms from the python binding.
+As a result, we have attempted to modularize the design so that researchers may quickly modify a component or apply their own algorithms via the Python bindings, and customize the search and plugin their algorithms from the Python binding.

 .. toctree::
    :maxdepth: 1